eladbe96/First-Engagement-script/README.md

 Here you can find the latest version of our script + intersting information and updates.

+To get the latest script, you can choose one of the following options:

+1. Copy the script manually to a txt file.

-To be able to download the code directly to yo
+2. Generate an SSH-key to be able 'clone' the script directly to your GW.

+--- Generate the SSH key: